adorad/adorad/docs/docs.md

 ## Translating C to V

-TODO: translating C to V will be available in Hazel 0.3.
+TODO: translating C to V will be available in Adorad 0.3.

 V can translate your C code to human readable V code and generate V wrappers on top of C libraries.